Finite type annular ends for harmonic functions: Introduction.

 \section{Introduction.}

 Given a nonconstant harmonic function $f\colon M\to \R$ on a noncompact Riemann surface with compact boundary, we say that an annular end\footnote{A proper subdomain $E\subset M$ is an {\it annular end} if it is homeomorphic to $\esf^1\times [0,1)$.} $E$ of $M$ has {\it finite type for} $f$ if for some $t_0\in \R$, the one-complex $f^{-1}(t_0)\cap E$ has a finite number of ends.
+Observe that if $E'$ is an annular subend of $E$, then $E'$ has finite type for $f$ if and only if $E$ has finite type for $f$.
+Thus, in the sequel we will assume that $f$ has no critical points in the boundary of $E$.

 Note that $f^{-1}(t_0)$ might fail to be smooth: at each critical point $p$ of $f$ lying in $f^{-1}(t_0)$, this level set consists locally of an equiangular system of curves crossing at $p$; also note that $f^{-1}(t_0)$ cannot bound a compact subdomain in $E-\partial E$ by the maximum principle.
 These observations imply that $f^{-1}(t_0)\cap E$ has a finite number of ends if and only if $f^{-1}(t_0)\cap E$ has a finite number of components and a finite number of crossing points.